WHO IS A MAN OF GOD?

 Because servants of Satan can also perform great miracles, signs and wonders, and speak fluently!

 Jesus warns, “For false christs and false prophets will rise and show great signs and wonders to deceive, if possible, even the elect.”
 (Matt.
 24:24 NKJV).

 Therefore, don’t believe or receive anyone as a man of God solely because he performs or demonstrates some signs or wonders.
 But look beyond his miraculous works to his words, actions, conduct or lifestyle!

 You will know a man of God by the fruit of the Spirit he evinces, namely love, joy, peace, longsuffering, kindness, goodness, faithfulness, gentleness, self-control.
 (Gal.
 5:22-23 NKJV).

-However, it is imperative to note that a man of God at his best is still a man with exact human nature as other men.
-So, a man of God can be tempted, and he can stumble and fall into temptations, make mistakes, experience lack, become discouraged, weak or sick.
+However, it is very important to note that a man of God at his best is still a man with same human nature as other men.
+So, a man of God can be tempted, he can stumble and fall into temptations, make mistakes, experience lack, become discouraged, weak or sick.

 Elijah was a man with a nature like other men.
 He became fearful, tired, and discouraged (1 Kings 19:1-7).